davidhemphill/presenter/README.md

 ## Customizing `Presenter` Classes

 At their core, presenters are simple classes designed to encapsulate complex or repetitive view logic.
-What makes `hemp/presenter` nice is it allows you to attach methods and magic accessors to these `Presenter` objects.
+What makes `hemp/presenter` nice is it allows you to attach magic accessors to these `Presenter` objects all the while allowing for the typical serialization workflow of using regular `Model` objects and collections.
 For example, take this `ApiPresenter` class:

 ```php
 <?php